Becksteinlab/GromacsWrapper/doc/sphinx/source/README.txt

 |zenodo|

+A primitive Python wrapper around the Gromacs_ tools.
+The library is tested with Gromacs 4.6.5, 2018.x, 2019.x (and 2016.x also works) and is tested with Python 2.7 and 3.6.

-A primitive wrapper around the Gromacs tools until we have proper python bindings.
-It also provides a small library (cook book) of often-used recipes and an optional analysis module with plugins for more complicated analysis tasks.
+GromacsWrapper also provides a small library (cook book) of often-used recipes and helper functions to set up MD simulations.

 See :doc:`INSTALL` for installation instructions. `Documentation`_ is mostly provided through the python doc strings.
 See `Download and